Chart Color Schemes

 Morisset - Cooranbong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Morisset-Cooranbong, as per the latest Census evaluation, 84.4% of dwellings were houses, with the remaining 15.6% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's figures of 89.7% houses and 10.2% other dwellings.
-Home ownership in Morisset-Cooranbong stood at 40.3%, with mortgaged properties at 35.8% and rented dwellings at 23.9%.
-The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro NSW's average of $1,900.
-The median weekly rent was recorded at $380, matching Non-Metro NSW's figure.
+The dwelling structure in Morisset-Cooranbong, as per the latest Census, consisted of 84.4% houses and 15.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 89.7% houses and 10.2% other dwellings.
+Home ownership in Morisset-Cooranbong stood at 40.3%, with the rest either mortgaged (35.8%) or rented (23.9%).
+The median monthly mortgage repayment was $2,000, surpassing Non-Metro NSW's average of $1,900.
+The median weekly rent figure was recorded at $380, matching Non-Metro NSW's figure.
 Nationally, Morisset-Cooranbong's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing